 Best Cold Cereal for Kids

-If you have older kids who want a little more going on in their cereal, these options have a little more added sugar, but are still considered to be “healthy” due to their overall mix of nutrients.
+If you have older kids who want a little more going on in their cereal, these options have a little more added sugar but are still considered to be “healthy” due to their overall mix of nutrients.
 We sometimes mix these (or any other) sweeter cereals with plainer ones for a fun bowl with a little less sugar.

 - Barbara’s Bakery Shredded Spoonfuls